TinyTapeout/tinytapeout-mpw7/INFO.md

     # you will also need to set your PDK_ROOT environment variable
     make test_scan_controller

-The Gate Level version (requires scan_controller and user_project_wrapper to be re-hardened to get the correct gate level netlists.
-These files are avaialable in the gl_test branch).
+The Gate Level simulation requires scan_controller and user_project_wrapper to be re-hardened to get the correct gate level netlists:

+* Edit openlane/scan_controller/config.tcl and change NUM_DESIGNS=498 to NUM_DESIGNS=20.
+* Then from the top level directory:

+    make scan_controller
+    make user_project_wrapper

+* Then run the GL test

+    cd verilog/dv/scan_controller
     make test_scan_controller_gl

 ### Top level test: internal control